python/cpython/Doc/library/datetime.rst

        >>> delta
        datetime.timedelta(days=64, seconds=29156, microseconds=10)

-   If any argument is a float and there are fractional microseconds, the fractional microseconds left over from all arguments are combined and their sum is rounded to the nearest microsecond using round-half-to-even tiebreaker.
-If no argument is a float, the conversion and normalization processes are exact (no information is lost).
+   If any argument is a :class:`float` and there are fractional microseconds, the fractional microseconds left over from all arguments are combined and their sum is rounded to the nearest microsecond using round-half-to-even tiebreaker.
+If no argument is a :class:`float`, the conversion and normalization processes are exact (no information is lost).